Carpal Tunnel Syndrome

 Open surgery

-Unlike endoscopic surgery, in open surgery, the surgeon makes an incision over the proximal aspect of the palm of your hand over the carpal tunnel and cuts the ligament under direct vision to alleviate the pressure on the nerve.
+Unlike endoscopic surgery, in open surgery, the surgeon makes an incision over the proximal aspect of the palm of your hand over the carpal tunnel and cuts the ligament under direct vision to alleviate the pressure on the nerve and alleviate symptoms of carpal tunnel syndrome.

 Every case is different, hence it is best to consult a hand surgeon to determine the treatment method that is most suitable for you.
 Reach out to us today if you are suffering from carpal tunnel syndrome and let us help you.